The only way to avoid those ticket queues

 4. Fines for failing to validate your ticket.
 Because you can make further connecting bus journeys free within 74 minutes, provided it does not constitute a return journey, the system depends on date and time stamping of tickets by popping them in the little machine by the bus entrance.

-Its not often that inspectors board but it does happen and the French are very keen on fines on the spot.
+On-board inspections are becoming commonplace and the French are very keen on fines on the spot.

 Don't think about riding without a ticket

 The French railway system will put every single imaginable obstacle in your path to buying a ticket.
 But don't think that will excuse you when the inspectors move through the train.